alan-turing-institute/defoe/README.md

 This dataset is available, under licence, from [Gale](https://www.gale.com), a division of [CENGAGE](https://www.cengage.com/).

+The code was used with papers from 1785-1848.

 ### Find My Past Newspapers

 This dataset is available, under licence, from [Find My Past](https://www.findmypast.co.uk/).
 The code can run on ALTO-compliant subsets of this data.